kitty744/kitty744/README.md

 Unity,

 I'm currently working on:
-Learning python for discord bots.
+Learning python for discord bots,
-Learning C# for Unity
+Learning C# for Unity,
 Making a platformer game in Unity (forest theme)